 - Graduating senior from a school in Hopkins County, TX

-- Demonstrate a need for financial support to continue education beyond high school graduation
+- Demonstrate a need for financial support to continue education or lessen financial burdens beyond high school graduation

 What are the requirements?

 - Applicants must complete a Step 1 Bright Stars Scholarship application form that may be submitted as a hard copy or electronically through the foundation’s website no later than 5:00 pm on March 15.

 - Applicants must submit an official transcript for the first seven semesters of high school with the application.

 - Applicants must submit an official attendance form from their school that confirms their attendance record for the first seven semesters of high school.